 If it does include a break clause, it should also say how much notice you have to give and whether there are any special procedures you have to follow.

-If it doesn't include a break clause then you cannot end the tenancy early unless your landlord agrees to a surrender.
+If it doesn't include a break clause then you cannot end the tenancy early unless your landlord agrees to surrender.
 Surrender is when you inform your landlord of your intent to leave the property.
 However this intent must be accepted and agreed by your landlord.

 Most landlords will only agree to a tenant leaving the property if a new tenant is found to take over the agreement.
 You can advertise a vacancy via Manchester Student Homes.
 However, your landlord must agree to the new tenant and so should the other tenants.